edly-io/edx-platform/.github/pull_request_template.md

 1. Open page A
 2. Do thing B
 3. Expect C to happen
-4. If D happend instead - check failed.
+4. If D happened instead - check failed.

 **Merge checklist:**